 - 1. Public education and outreach on stormwater impacts - 2.
 Public Involvement/Participation - 3.
 Illicit discharge detection and elimination - 4.
-Construction site stormwater runoff control
+Construction site stormwater runoff control - 5.
+Post construction runoff management in new development and redevelopment - 6.
+Pollution prevention/good housekeeping for municipal operations

-- 5. Post construction runoff management in new development and redevelopment - 6 Pollution prevention/good housekeeping for municipal operations
+The Town of Hebron has been very proactive in these areas, specifically:

-The Town of Hebron has been very proactive with respect to these areas, specifically:
+- The Town has regulations in place to allow for integration of Low Impact Development (LID) measures into stormwater management for subdivision and site plan developments, and several sites have implemented LID measures since the early 2000s. - The Town submitted the Registration and the Stormwater Management Plan in 2017 for the current modified permit. - All required Annual Reports have been submitted including the 2022 MS4 Annual Report. - The Town updated their Zoning Regulations in 2018 to be consistent with the new General Permit requirements.

-- The Town has a number of regulations in place to allow for integration of Low Impact Development (LID) measures into stormwater management for subdivision and site plan developments and a number of sites have implemented LID measures since the early 2000's. - The Town submitted the Registration and the Stormwater Management Plan in 2017 for the current modified permit. - All required Annual Reports have been submitted including the 2022 MS4 Annual Report. - The Town updated their Zoning Regulations in 2018 to be consistent with the new General Permit requirements. - The Public Works Department has initiated a program for regular maintenance of town-owned post construction stormwater practices (i.e., subdivision stormwater basins). - The Town constructed two municipal infrastructure projects incorporating LID practices (pervious pavement). - In cooperation with the Salmon River Watershed Partnership, stormwater samples are collected annually from six (6) stormwater outfalls, two (2) within residentially zoned areas, two (2) within commercially zoned areas and two (2) within industrial zoned areas.
+- The Public Works Department has initiated a program for regular maintenance of townowned post construction stormwater practices (i.e., subdivision stormwater basins). - The Town constructed two municipal infrastructure projects incorporating LID practices (pervious pavement). - In cooperation with the Salmon River Watershed Partnership, stormwater samples are collected annually from six (6) stormwater outfalls, two (2) within residentially zoned areas, two (2) within commercially zoned areas, and two (2) within industrially zoned areas.